 VICKERS VANTAGE CORP.
-I Cayman Islands 6770 (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification Number) 1 Harbourfront Avenue, #16-06 Keppel Bay Tower, Singapore 098632 Singapore (Address of Principal Executive Offices) · · lephone number, including area code: Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one ordinary share and one-look of one redeemable warrant half VCKAU The Nasdaq Stock Market LLC Ordinary Shares, par value \$0.0001 per share VCKA The Nasdaq Stock Market LLC Redeemable warrants, exercisable for ordinary share an exercise price of \$11.50 per share s at VCKAW The Nasdaq Stock Market LLC Securities re egistered pursuant to Section 12(g) of the e Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of t he Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has fil past 12 months (or for such shorter period that the regist past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submit of Regulation S-T during the preceding 12 months (or for Indicate by check mark whether the registrant is a large emerging growth company.
-See the definitions of "lar company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer □ Smaller reporting con Emerging growth con If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursua Indicate by check mark whether the registrant has filed a over financial reporting under Section 404(b) of the Sa issued its audit report. \Box Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the E xchange Act).
-Yes ⊠ No □ As of June 30, 2020, the last business day of the regist publicly traded.
-Accordingly, there was no market value to As of March 31, 2021, 17,250,000 ordinary shares, par v alue \$0.0001 per share, were issued and ou atstanding.
+I Cayman Islands 6770 N/A (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
+Employer Identification Number) 1 Harbourfront Avenue, #16-06 Keppel Bay Tower, Singapore 098632 Singapore (Address of Principal Executive Offices) Registrant's telephone number, including area code: (646) 974-8301 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one ordinary share and one-half of one redeemable warrant VCKAU The Nasdaq Stock Market LLC Ordinary Shares, par value \$0.0001 per share VCKA The Nasdaq Stock Market LLC Redeemable warrants, exercisable for ordinary shares at an exercise price of \$11.50 per share VCKAW The Nasdaq Stock Market LLC Securitie es registered pursuant to Section 12(g) of the Act: No ne Indicate by check mark if the registrant is a well-known wn seasoned issuer, as defined in Rule 405 of the Securi ties Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not require d to file reports pursuant to Section 13 or 15(d) of the Ex xchange Act.
+Yes □ No ⊠ is filed all reports required to be filed by Section 13 or registrant was required to file such reports), and (2) has omitted electronically, if any, every Interactive Data File r for such shorter period that the registrant was required arge accelerated filer, an accelerated filer, a non-accelerated filer," "accelerated filer," "smaller Large accelerated filer $\square$ Non-accelerated filer $\boxtimes$ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check nor revised financial accounting standards provided pu nark if the registrant has elected not to use the extended arsuant to Section 13(a) of the Exchange Act. $\Box$ transition period for complying with any new ed a report on and attestation to its management's assess e Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the regis Indicate by check mark whether the registrant is a she ell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ⊠ No □ gistrant's most recently completed second fiscal quarter. s \$136,896,000 (based on the last sales price of the regis As of February 24, 2022, 17,250,000 ordinary shares , par value \$0.0001 per share, were issued and outstandi ng.
 Documents Incorporated by Reference: None.